Lifted Forward Planning in Relational Factored Markov Decision Processes with Concurrent Actions: Introduction

 \paragraph{Related Work} \customcite{mdp} introduces MDPs, which \customcite{factored_mdp} extend to fMDPs by factorizing the transition function.
 Factorizing also the value function, \customcite{approx_factored_mdps} provide two approximate algorithms for solving planning in fMDPs. \customcite{dean2013model} cluster the state space of fMDPs to reduce the state space even further. \customcite{givan2003equivalence} group equivalent states based on the notion of bisimulation.
 Both approaches lack the ability to handle concurrent actions efficiently.
-MDPs can be generalized to partially observable MDPs, in which the agent is uncertain in which state the environment currently is~\cite{kaelbling1998planning}. \customcite{sanner2010symbolic} add the first-order perspective to partially observable MDPs, focusing on the observations and without concurrent actions. \customcite{bernstein2002complexity} extend partially observable MDPs to have a set of decentralized agents. \customcite{braun2022lifting} work with groups of indistinguishable agents.
+MDPs can be generalized to partially observable MDPs, in which the agent is uncertain in which state the environment currently is~\cite{kaelbling1998planning}. \customcite{sanner2010symbolic} add the first-order perspective to partially observable MDPs, but do not consider concurrent actions. \customcite{bernstein2002complexity} extend partially observable MDPs to have a set of decentralized agents. \customcite{braun2022lifting} group indistinguishable agents.
 This is similar to our approach, in which we handle sets of indistinguishable state variables.
-However, they do not provide a solution environment.
+However, \customcite{braun2022lifting} only solve the problem inefficiently via brute-force.